isomerpages/moe-ahmadibrahimsec/_curriculum/ENGLISH.md

 <div style="text-align: center;">4N2 Almagro Karl Drew Rubio</div>
 <div style="text-align: center;">4N2 Dewi Diantirani Binte M Mohamed Salleh</div>
 <div style="text-align: center;">4N2 Ru Bing Rachel</div>
+<p><span style="text-decoration: underline;"><strong>Creative Writing Camp</strong></span></p>
+<p><strong>2020</strong></p>
+<p>With their eyebrows knitted, eyes averted and lips pursed, student-writers sat deep in thought as they analysed sample texts and pondered on feedback given on their submitted work.
+Due to the Circuit Breaker in May, the discussions for this year&rsquo;s workshop were held online.&nbsp;</p>
+<p>&ldquo;Authenticity!
+Authenticity!&rdquo; The students were hounded on the need to write from their hearts to capture the real essence of everyday life in their works.</p>
+<p>Despite the psychological distance inherent on virtual platforms, the students rose to the challenge and made each session vibrant with their insightful sharing.
+Their creative works will be consolidated in this year&rsquo;s edition of Contemplations!, supported with student illustrations.</p>
+<p><strong>2019</strong></p>
 </div>
 </li>
 <li><input id="accordion4" type="checkbox" /> <label for="accordion4">Participation</label>